Syntomeida epilais: Reproduction and breeding

 Females contact male polka-dot wasp moths by means of ultrasonic signals.
 On the branch, the sound travels, and then the male follows the sound to his new mate.
 When he reaches her, he emits an answering signal.
 After mating, the females find a plant on which to lay their eggs.
 Groups of from 12 to 75 eggs are laid on the undersides of the oleander leaves.
 The spherical eggs are pale cream to light yellow in color; each is less than 1 mm in diameter.

 As a pest

-The larvae stage of the polka-dot wasp moth, commonly called the oleander caterpillar, is widely known for its gluttonous appetite.
+The larval stage of the polka-dot wasp moth, commonly called the oleander caterpillar, is widely known for its gluttonous appetite.
 The caterpillar feeds in almost any location (excepting California) where its food, the oleander plant, can be found.
 They are gregarious and can cause damage from minor to severe.
 It may also feed on devil's potato plants, which are believed to be its native food before the oleander plant was introduced to the Americas by Spanish settlers in the seventeenth century.
 They also feed on desert rose plants.